oracle-livelabs/analytics-ai/picaso-genai-oda/introduction/introduction.md

 Users can then upload their own unstructured PDF manuals / documents in those buckets.
 * OCI Generative AI Agent Service – Users can configure OCI Generative AI Agent Service (create and configure Knowledge Bases and Agents).
 Users can then ingest and perform RAG on the user’s documents in OCI Object Storage, using OCI Generative AI Agent Service.
-* OCI Functions – Users can optionally enable some automation features using the provided OCI Function code
 * OCI Digital Assistant (ODA) – Users can create ODA instance and import the provided ODA Skill.
 Users can then connect from ODA chatbot to OCI Generative AI Agent Service, leveraging OCI Functions Rest Service.
 * OCI PeopleSoft Application – User can create OCI PeopleSoft instance using OCI Marketplace image.